-Help to Buy is a government scheme which can help you to buy a property with just a 5% deposit.
-Find out how the scheme works and how to qualify and the different options available.
+Help to Buy is a government scheme which can help first time home buyers get a property with just a 5% deposit.
+Use this guide to learn how Help to Buy schemes work, how to qualify and the different options available.

-The Help to Buy scheme offers an equity loan where the government lends first-time buyers and existing homeowners money towards a newly built home.
+The Help to Buy scheme offers an equity loan where the government lends first-time buyers and existing homeowners money to buy a newly-built home.

-- you can’t use these schemes to buy a second home or a property to rent out
+- You can’t use the above schemes to buy a second home or a property to rent out.

 Help to Buy: Equity loans